Bad Checks Division

 1. There is no cost to you.

-2. We collect the face amount of the check, but we also collect an additional merchant fee of $25 for you for each check.
+2. We collect the face amount of the check, but we also collect an additional merchant fee of $50 for you for each check.
+Defendants are also charged a $50 processing fee.

 3. Only this office can prosecute bad check writers.
 Collection agencies and check service companies can not use the criminal court system to collect checks.